Best things to do in Paris

 Why go?
 A vast menu covers everything you could ever want from a Parisian brasserie: snails, oeuf mayonnaise, andouillette with mustard, several types of steak frites and bargain wine.
-The wallet-friendly prices and jolly art deco brouhaha has well and truly won our hearts.
+The wallet-friendly prices and jolly art deco brouhaha have well and truly won our hearts.

 What is it?
-A former train station turned jazz bar.
+A former train station-turned-jazz bar.

 What is it?
-The 7th’s best kept dining secret, ideal for impressing your date.
+The 7th’s best-kept dining secret, ideal for impressing your date.

 Why go?
 This 18-seater gem is worth booking ahead for.
-Go for the à la carte dreamt up by the young duo Kwen Liew (ex-Antoine) and Ryunosuke Naito (ex-Meurice and Taillevent), together in cooking as in life.
+Go for the à la carte dreamt up by young duo Kwen Liew (ex-Antoine) and Ryunosuke Naito (ex-Meurice and Taillevent), together in cooking as in life.

 Don’t miss?
 Enforce the all-important ‘no phones at dinner’ rule – bar a quick snap of Gérard Ronzatti’s excellent interiors.